 I personally love to enjoy its sweet flavor raw in salads and slaws.

 This variety of Savoy cabbage produces heads with crinkled, green leaves.
 It provides an excellent contrast to other varieties’ smooth leaves.

-Gardeners can grow ‘Savoy Perfection’ in Zones 3-12.
+Gardeners can grow ‘Savoy Perfection’ in Zones 3 to 12.
 Plant in full sun, spaced 18 inches apart for best results.
-Heads of 4-6 inches in diameter will be ready to harvest after 90 days.
+Heads of four to six inches in diameter will be ready to harvest after 90 days.

 You can find ‘Savoy Perfection’ seeds in packets of various sizes at True Leaf Market.

 A Kitchen Staple

 Now that you’re familiar with nine of my favorite cabbage varieties, it’s time to choose yours.
 Once you receive your seeds, make sure to read the seed packet for detailed growing information.

 Have you tried growing cabbage?
 Do you have a favorite variety?
 Let us know in the comments section below.

 And check out the following articles to learn more about growing this crop: